Tuvalu: Economy

-The Tuvalu Trust Fund was established in 1987 by the United Kingdom, Australia, and New Zealand.
-The value of the Tuvalu Trust Fund is approximately $100 million.
+The Tuvalu Trust Fund (TTF) was established in 1987 by the United Kingdom, Australia and New Zealand.
+The TTF is a sovereign wealth fund that is owned by Tuvalu but is administered by an international board and the government of Tuvalu.
+When the performance of the TTF exceeds its operating target each year, excess funds are transferred to the Consolidated Investment Fund (CIF), and can be freely drawn upon by the Tuvaluan government to finance budgetary expenditures.
+In 2022, the value of the Tuvalu Trust Fund is approximately $190 million.
+In 2021 the market value of the TTF rose by 12 percent to its highest level on record (261 percent of GDP).
+However, the volatility in global equity markets in 2022 resulted in the TTF's value falling by 7 percent as compared to the end of 2021.

 Financial support to Tuvalu is also provided by Japan, South Korea and the European Union.
-Australia and New Zealand continue to contribute capital to the Tuvalu Trust Fund, and provide other forms of development assistance.
+Australia and New Zealand continue to contribute capital to the TTF, and provide other forms of development assistance.

 The U.S. government is also a major revenue source for Tuvalu.
 In 1999, the payment from the South Pacific Tuna Treaty (SPTT) was about $9 million, with the value increasing in the following years.
 In May 2013, representatives from the United States and the Pacific Islands countries agreed to sign interim arrangement documents to extend the Multilateral Fisheries Treaty (which encompasses the South Pacific Tuna Treaty) for 18 months.

 The United Nations designates Tuvalu as a least developed country (LDC) because of its limited potential for economic development, absence of exploitable resources and its small size and vulnerability to external economic and environmental shocks.
 Tuvalu participates in the Enhanced Integrated Framework for Trade-Related Technical Assistance to Least Developed Countries (EIF), which was established in October 1997 under the auspices of the World Trade Organisation.
 In 2013, Tuvalu deferred its graduation from least developed country (LDC) status to a developing country to 2015.
-Prime Minister Enele Sopoaga said that this deferral was necessary to maintain access by Tuvalu to the funds provided by the United Nations's National Adaptation Programme of Action (NAPA), as "Once Tuvalu graduates to a developed country, it will not be considered for funding assistance for climate change adaptation programmes like NAPA, which only goes to LDCs".
+Enele Sopoaga, the prime minister in 2013, said that this deferral was necessary to maintain access by Tuvalu to the funds provided by the United Nations's National Adaptation Programme of Action (NAPA), as "Once Tuvalu graduates to a developed country, it will not be considered for funding assistance for climate change adaptation programmes like NAPA, which only goes to LDCs".
 Tuvalu had met targets so that Tuvalu was to graduate from LDC status.
-Prime minister Enele Sopoaga wants the United Nations to reconsider its criteria for graduation from LDC status as not enough weight is given to the environmental plight of small island states like Tuvalu in the application of the Environmental Vulnerability Index (EVI).
+Enele Sopoaga wanted the United Nations to reconsider its criteria for graduation from LDC status as not enough weight is given to the environmental plight of small island states like Tuvalu in the application of the Environmental Vulnerability Index (EVI).